makeruniverse/docs/docs/makerblog/blog.md

 “Startups don't die when they run out of cash; they die when the founders run out of energy.”
 (Naval Ravikant)

 In that sense, project teams are no different to startups.
 (HR) <br /> <br />

+### Schelling Points

+Imagine this scenario: You are in New York.
+You are supposed to meet a stranger in the city within the next 24 hours, without any chance to communicate with them.

+Where do you go?
+And when?

+It turns out that people are likely to end up on top of the Empire State Building at Noon.

+In this thought experiment, the Empire State Building serves as a [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).
+The existence of Schelling Points indicates that coordination without communication is possible.

+Now, imagine this: You are part of a product team developing a revolutionary AI-powered user experience with no buttons or interfaces.Everything is speech-controlled.
+Identifiying the Schelling Points in your product experience will determine whether your users are captivated or simply lost.
+(HR) <br /> <br />

 ## 2023